 Anyone house hunting right now knows that we’re in the midst of a seller’s market across much of the country.
-Home buyers may find they have to offer much higher than the listing price to compete with other buyers.
-But the tides will eventually change, and the buyers will have more leverage one day, perhaps as early as fall 2021.
+Homebuyers may find they have to offer much higher than the listing price to compete with other buyers.
+But the tides may change as the housing market corrects itself, and the buyers will have more leverage one.

 What the real estate market in your area looks like will determine whether you can make a successful offer below asking price.
 If you’re currently in a buyer's market, with tons of available inventory and homes that sit on the market for a while, you will have more negotiation power with the sellers.
 Your real estate agent will help you determine how competitive your local market is and if you should make an offer below the asking price.